Jobs in Wellington

 The Wellington region is the seat of New Zealand’s government, with related national administrative functions and international connections, and with strengths in knowledge-intensive business services.

-Job Listings in the Wellington region
+Job vacancies in Wellington

 Trade Me Jobs - lists a large number of jobs in Wellington.